-- 1. Establishing a scientific research center to cater to Muslims' conditions outside the Muslim world and boost the Islamic image among non-Muslims. - Constituting a Shariah committee within the Academy to work out solutions for the emerging Fiqh issues confronting Muslims outside the Muslim world. - 3.
+- Establishing a scientific research center to cater for the needs and circumstances of Muslims outside the Muslim world and boost the Islamic image among non-Muslims. - 2.
+Constituting a Shariah committee within the Academy to work out solutions for the emerging Fiqh issues confronting Muslims outside the Muslim world. - 3.
 The Academy should organize, in cooperation with the other relevant institutions inside and outside the Muslim world, specialized training courses for the Imams, preachers, and directors of Islamic centers outside the Muslim world.

 - 4. Calling upon Muslims outside the Muslim world to observe the fundamental principles of Islam, discard away Fiqh differences, and maintain unity in performing their religious rituals. - 5.
 Muslims outside the Muslim world should set, through their behaviour and interaction with others, a distinct cultural example that reflects the genuine values of Islam. - 6.
-Calling upon the Organization of the Islamic Conference to support the departments that cater to Muslims' affairs in non-Member states and activating the resolutions issued by the Organization in this respect.
+Calling upon the Organization of the Islamic Conference to support the departments that advocate and cater for Muslims' interests in non-Member states and activating the resolutions issued by the Organization in this respect.